mchenggit/kabanero-event/architecture/README.md

 ### Usage Scenarios for svc-b

-The purpose of the sample `svc-b` is to capture a other scenarios not yet covered by the previous scenarios.
+The purpose of the sample `svc-b` is to capture other scenarios currently out of scope.
 Possible scenarios, which may require adding additional applications, include:
 - custom builds that produce more than one docker image.
 - Builds that use the `docker` build strategy in openshift
 - Builds that use the `jenkins` build strategy in openshift